 This course aims at developing quantitative data analysis skills in the areas of economic and demographic analysis of small geographic areas.
 The methods covered are used to analyze the structure of regional and local economies, such as location quotient analysis and the economic base model, and to analyze the structure of the population and project population change over time.
 Familiarity with Excel is assumed.

 PA 5281 Immigrants, Urban Planning and Policymaking in the U.S.

 Social, political, economic experiences of contemporary U.S. immigrants.
 Draws from sociology, economics, demography, political science, public affairs.
 Local government policies/plans.
 Cities/suburbs as contexts for immigrants.
 Interactions between immigrant communities/urban planners/policymakers.
 3 cr.

 Classical theory, advanced econometric methods, recent empirical work, and available datasets for research in economic demography.
 Topics include the economics of mortality, fertility, migration, marriage, women's labor supply, intra-family bargaining, and age structure.
 Students develop critical analysis and academic discourse skills through in-depth discussions and replications of papers, presentations, referee-style writing assignments, and a term paper.
 Prerequisite: Grad-level economic theory (PA 5021 or equiv) and econometrics (PA 5033 or equiv) and instructor permission.
 3 cr.
 Population studies area of concentration: economic demography

 PubH 6370 Social Epidemiology

-PubH 6845 Using U.S. Demographic Data in Policy Analysis
+PubH 6845 Using Demographic Data for Policy Analysis

 Practical instruction in posing researchable policy questions, locating existing demographic data, converting data into usable file format, understanding documentation, analyzing data, and communicating findings according to standards of the professional policy community.
+Check prerequisites for this course.
 3 cr.
-Population studies area of concentration: all areas